-This tomato chutney is one of my favorite recipes for preserving an abundant tomato crop from the vegetable garden.
-It’s spicy and sweet and full of fresh tomato flavor.
-It is really very easy and so worth it!
+This tomato chutney recipe is one of my favorite methods for preserving an abundant tomato crop from the vegetable garden.
+Add it to your homemade pantry!

 - 5 pounds chopped tomatoes